Blockchain is a hot topic around the world these days, but for Africans, the technology remains an elusive concept. Some even think it is a scam!

 A short History of Transacting Money

 Historically, when it comes to transacting money or anything of value, people and businesses have relied heavily on intermediaries like banks and governments to ensure trust and certainty.
-Middlemen perform a range of important tasks that help build trust into the transactional process like authentication & record keeping.
+Middlemen perform a range of important tasks that help build trust into the transactional process like authentication and record keeping.

 The need for intermediaries is especially acute when making a digital transaction.
 Because digital assets like money, stocks & intellectual property, are essentially files, they are incredibly easy to reproduce.
 This creates what’s known as the double spending problem (the act of spending the same unit of value more than once) which until now has prevented the peer to peer transfer of digital assets.